Sambridda/Palm-Oil-System-Design/README.md

 **Proposal II** quantifies it explicitly: even the smallest bore (1-inch) requires only **≈ 5.8 m** of coil (against a 65 m geometric ceiling — under 9% utilisation) to guarantee the 60°C process target.
 The recommended 1.5-inch bore requires only 4.1 m at the 70°C worst-case drive.
 This confirms that T5 is not capacity-limiting under any evaluated scenario.

-### 9.5 DOI Update

-The VCH Sizing Framework DOI cited in Proposal II has been updated to **10.5281/zenodo.21009246**.
-Earlier references to DOI 10.5281/zenodo.15579395 corresponded to a prior release of the framework document.

 ---

 ## 10. Changelog: Proposal II → Proposal III (Architectural Revision I)